weissi1994/LethalMod-ESP/README.md

 - Hit `3` to Toggle ESP in general (default: Enabled)
 - Hit `4` to Toggle ESP for Enemies (default: Enabled)
 - Hit `5` to Toggle ESP for Players (default: Disabled)
+- Hit `6` to Open closest big door
+- Hit `7` to Close all big doors

 **Features:**